dscpsyl/UCSB-IVTU-Rental-Aggregator/README.md

 The data is stored in a mongoDB database that is persistent and can only be accessed by this application with the correct credentials.
 The data can be requested by the application and sent via a history class.
+Currently, it uses [MongoDB Atlas](https://cloud.mongodb.com/v2/) for development.

 ## Current Sites